chookmook29/guessing_game/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 - Images where taken from [Shutterstock.com](https://www.shutterstock.com/)

 ### Media

 - The photos used in this site were obtained from [Shutterstock.com](https://www.shutterstock.com/)

 ### Acknowledgements